Is Graduate School Right for You?

-There is a wealth of information available to convince you of the value and importance of graduate school.
-Only you can decide if it is right for you and when.
-Graduate level education allows you to focus in on a passion, or an area of study, that you just touched on in your undergraduate work.
-It can provide you with a deeper understanding of a field, help you develop more powerful professional relationships, and increase your marketability in certain fields.
+Graduate-level education allows you to focus on a passion, or an area of study, that you just touched on in your undergraduate work.
+It can give you a deeper understanding of a field, help you develop more powerful professional relationships, and increase your marketability in certain fields.
 The Bureau of Labor Statistics indicates that over a lifetime, professionals with a master’s degree, or a doctoral degree, earn more and have a lower level of unemployment than the general population.
-However, graduate school requires significant resources; time, money, energy, and patience, to name a few.
-If you decide to seek a graduate degree, consider how it will help you in your specific industry or profession.
-Talk with people, ask your professors, visit with an academic advisor, and shop around for the best fit for you.
+However, graduate school requires significant resources; time, money, energy, and patience.

 Form a list of prospective schools